 Wado ("thank you") for coming here to meet us, and to get to know a little about us at Turtle Mound Flutes.

 Turtle Mound Flutes is a partnership consisting of me, John Ellis, and my loving partner, Claire.
-I am responsible for making the flutes and drums that you see on these pages, and Claire keeps the business side running so I can hang out in the shop.
+I am responsible for making the flutes that you see on these pages, and Claire keeps the business side running so I can hang out in the shop.

 For over forty years I made my living in the high-tech world centered in real-time computer system and software development.
 I earned my M.S. in Computer Science from New Mexico State University in 1969 on an Air Force advanced degree program.
 In return, I ended up spending nearly 11 years in the Air Force during an era of great advances in software engineering.
 It was the Air Force that moved me to Florida in 1972.
 I worked on a number of exciting programs, including 3 years working with NASA at the Kennedy Space Center on the Space Shuttle program.
 I was the liaison between NASA and the Air Force for the application of the shuttle's Launch Processing System technology to the Air Force shuttle facilities at Vandenberg AFB in California.
 The Air Force shuttle facility program was later cancelled following the Challenger disaster.
 After departing the Air Force in '78, I worked for several aerospace contractors on a variety of military, NASA, and commercial systems before forming my own consulting company in '99.